How to create a website with WordPress in 2021

 You will now see the HTML module pop up.
 Replace the existing embed code with the embed code you got from Google.

 Do you want to display Google maps somewhere else on your website?
-With Beaver Builder’s HTML module, this is never a problem and you can decide where Google maps is displayed.
+With Beaver Builder’s HTML module, this is never a problem, and you can decide where Google maps are displayed.

 Adding additional users to your website

 Creating a WordPress website is something you can do all by yourself.
 Writing articles and managing your website, you may not want to do it alone.
 Therefore, it can be useful to add additional users to your website.
 This way, each writer has his or her own account, and you can display the correct names of writers with the articles without any problems.